adidas/choicesjs-stencil/README.md

 [NodeJS and NPM][node] are required to work with the repository.

-The library is based on [Choices.js][choicesjs], but it is not bundle along with the wrapper.
+The library is based on [ChoicesJS][choicesjs], but it is not bundle along with the wrapper.
 It has been defined as part of [`peerDependencies`][peer-dependencies], therefore it has to be included in your own `dependencies`.

 This dependency can be added to the bundle as external library, or it can just be added to the page via CDN script: